Get 80% off your plan for your first 3 months*

 Complex shipping arrangements

 Working with multiple suppliers makes it hard to give customers exact delivery times.
-Items from the same order might arrive separately, and international orders can bring unexpected delays and fees.
+Items from the same order might arrive separately, and international orders can bring unexpected delays and fees, as non-resident suppliers must include GST in the price of low-value imported goods under A$1,000.
 Learn more about shipping for small business.

 Lower profit margins

 Dropshipping margins are notoriously tight.
 You're buying items individually rather than in bulk, so you miss out on wholesale discounts.
-Some suppliers charge extra for processing smaller orders.
+Some suppliers charge extra for processing smaller orders, leaving a smaller budget for marketing and growth.

 Intense competition